 Whether you're only visiting Uruguay for a week, or you've got a bit more time to spare, check out our sample itineraries to guarentee that you make the most of your time there.Read more...

 Montevideo - A view from our expert author

 Montevideo is Uruguay's laid-back capital city © byvalet, Shutterstock

 Home to fascinating architecture and, of course, the world’s longest carnival season, Uruguay’s capital is more laid-back than its continental counterparts.

 Uruguay’s capital, indeed its only major city, sits on the estuary of the River Plate, with 13km of beaches linked by a waterfront boulevard known as the rambla.
-In fact one of South America’s finest natural harbours is tucked away, half-forgotten, behind the old town.
-It’s a delightfully laidback, peaceful and friendly city where a normal working day seems like a sleepy Sunday morning in Buenos Aires, but it has all the services you’d expect plus a lively social and cultural scene.
-In 2009 The Economist ranked Montevideo as the city with the best quality of life (for expats) in Latin America, and third-best in terms of infrastructure.
+In fact, one of South America’s finest natural harbours is tucked away, half-forgotten, behind the old town.
+It’s a delightfully laid-back, peaceful and friendly city where a normal working day seems like a sleepy Sunday morning in Buenos Aires, but it has all the services you’d expect plus a lively social and cultural scene.
+In 2016 and for most of the past several years, Mercer’s worldwide ‘Quality of Living’ survey ranked Montevideo as the city with the best quality of life in Latin America.